RebeccaVandeWater/fs-journal/journal/10/questions.md

 10. In SQL how can you query more than a single table?
 Provide an example.

   > When you query more than one table, you need to select multiple tables and then join them together.
-This will also only work correctly if you have the columns with these properties on the respective tables:
+This is an example from lecture:
-  >
+  > SELECT
+    collab.*,
+    acc.*
+    FROM collaborators collab
+    JOIN account acc ON collab.accountId = acc.id
+    WHERE collab.albumId = @albumId